dynatrace-oss/nettracer-bpf/README.md

 ## Contributing

-See CONTRIBUTING.md for details on submitting changes.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for details on how to submit changes and how to make local deployments.

 ## License